marcohuber/recowgnition/README.md

 The ReCowGnition benchmark is a realistic biometric benchmark of identity-labeled cow faces and aims to encourage future and comparable research in the field of Cow Face Recognition.
 The dataset is **free for non-commercial use** and can be requested here by **providing a full name and affiliation**: [Request Access](https://drive.google.com/drive/folders/1ywFj3_pew7uOG0FUnbDbkRiz6JPOpAaB?usp=sharing)

-Along with the images of the dataset, we also provide additional tools, including *CowDetect*, a cow face and muzzle detection model which was used during the creation of the dataset.
+Along with the images of the dataset, we also provide additional tools, including *CowDetect*, a cow face and muzzle detection model which was used during the creation of the dataset, and *evaluation scripts* that performs the benchmark evaluation based on the defined protocols.
+The *CowDetect* model can be requested together with the dataset (see link above).

 The benchmark recognition models utilized in the paper are **not** provided, however, for questions or interest in cooperation in this regard, please email: marco.huber@igd.fraunhofer.de